guruthree/cube-bench-classic/README.md

 ### Line endings

 Note that Classic Mac OS expects CR line endings.
-The .gitattributes should enforces these for source files, but note that `git diff` does not like them, so you may need to use another tool for comparing to previous revisions, e.g., [`meld`](http://meldmerge.org/).
-The [`dos2unix`](https://waterlan.home.xs4all.nl/dos2unix.html) can be used to change between line endings.
+This repository currently is set to use CRLF line endings via .gitattributes so that files copied across are somewhat readable.
+For full readability they will need to be converted using the `dos2unix` and `unix2mac` tools from the [`dos2unix`](https://waterlan.home.xs4all.nl/dos2unix.html) package.

 ## Partition size